-Currently, many of the homes are being significantly renovated, even torn down to build neo-classical homes, which is giving the streets a fresh look.
+Currently, many of the homes for sale in Forest Hill are being significantly renovated, even torn down to build neo-classical homes, which is giving the streets a fresh look.
 It should be noted that due to building codes and laws from the 1920s and 1930s, homes in Forest Hill are required to be designed by an architect and a tree must be planted at the front of each property.
 A fair number of luxury condominiums, west of Spadina on Lonsdale Road, are also found in Forest Hill real estate.

 South Hill homes were built from 1890 to 1920 and the neighbourhood features some of the largest homes in Toronto.
 Those that were built on the crest of the hill even boast distant views of Lake Ontario.
 You will find executive townhomes built since the 1980s scattered among the single-family homes, as well as modern luxury condominiums and even luxury rental apartment buildings such as The Clarendon.
+Drake even has a home here in Forest Hill.

 Are you interested in learning more about the financial aspect of moving into this neighbourhood?
 I have compiled Forest Hill’s real estate statistics here.